Mondure: Education

 There are no schools in Mondure.
-The nearest primary school (Prep-6) is Wheatlands State School in Wheatlands to the east.
-The nearest secondary schooling is available at Wondai State School (to Year 9) in Wondai to the south, Proston State School (to Year 10) in Proston to the west, and Murgon State High School (to Year 12) in Murgon to the south-east.
+The nearest government primary school (Prep-6) is Wheatlands State School in Wheatlands to the east.
+The nearest government secondary schools are Wondai State School (to Year 9) in Wondai to the south, Proston State School (to Year 10) in Proston to the west, and Murgon State High School (to Year 12) in Murgon to the south-east.